TobiasMende/MetaNook2018-Ansible-Slides/README.md

+# Presenation

+Made with reveal.js (see below).

+Diagrams are made with `blockdiag`.
+Source  files are contained in the directory `content/text` and have a `.diag` suffix.
+They are converted to svgs (in `content/images`) and included as images.

 # reveal.js [![Build Status](https://travis-ci.org/hakimel/reveal.js.svg?branch=master)](https://travis-ci.org/hakimel/reveal.js) <a href="https://slides.com?ref=github"><img src="https://s3.amazonaws.com/static.slid.es/images/slides-github-banner-320x40.png?1" alt="Slides" width="160" height="20"></a>

 A framework for easily creating beautiful presentations using HTML.
 [Check out the live demo](http://revealjs.com/).